🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Should I use QR codes or barcodes for warehouse tracking?

-For internal asset management, QR codes are preferable: they hold more data, tolerate more damage, and can be scanned by any smartphone.
-For inventory that integrates with retail or shipping systems expecting UPC or Code 128, use 1D barcodes.
-BatchPrintGTIN generates both — use the right format for each purpose.
+For internal asset management, QR codes are preferable: more data capacity, damage tolerance, and any smartphone can scan them.
+For inventory integrating with retail or shipping systems expecting UPC or Code 128, use 1D barcodes.
+BatchPrintGTIN generates both.

 How do I generate QR codes for hundreds of assets at once?